SaxySam/Git_Instructions/README.md

 **In the extension settings, ensure that "Omnisharp: Use Modern Net" is *DISABLED***

 * This should be disabled by default, and you should be prompted whether you want to enable it when opening a project
-* If it is enabled for some reason enabled, to disable it, go to the extension panel on the left-hand taskbar, search for and select the "*C#*" extension to open it in the main window.
+* If it is enabled for some reason, to disable it, go to the extension panel on the left-hand taskbar, search for and select the "*C#*" extension to open it in the main window.
 Select the cog icon labelled "Manage" from along the top, then select *Settings* in the dropdown menu.
-In the top searchbar, search for "omnisharp" and ensure that the "Dotnet > Server: Use Omnisharp" is ***UNCHECKED***
+In the top search bar, search for "omnisharp" and ensure that the "Dotnet > Server: Use Omnisharp" is ***UNCHECKED***

 ---